 Travel gurus say that the best way to get to know a city is through a local — and if you don’t already know any Portlanders, a friendly bed and breakfast owner is your next best bet.
-Whether you prefer an opulent Craftsman with a private wine cellar or an urban farm complete with barnyard animals and fresh produce, Portland has the perfect B&B to suit your travel style.
+Whether you prefer an opulent Craftsman with a private wine cellar or a cozy, budget-friendly option near plenty of attractions, Portland has the perfect B&B to suit your travel style.

-If you’re dreaming of Victorian glamour close to all the eastside action, you can choose between two Irvington jewels.
-The Lion and the Rose Victorian Bed and Breakfast Inn is a stunning mansion listed on the National Register of Historic Places.
+If you’re dreaming of Victorian glamour close to all the eastside action, the Lion and the Rose Victorian Bed and Breakfast Innis a stunning mansion listed on the National Register of Historic Places.
 Maintaining its historic charm, the current owners have filled each room in the sprawling inn with a veritable treasure trove of antiques.
 It has eight guestrooms and each one has a private bathroom.
 Breakfast service is offered from May through September, but those who opt not to dine at the Lion and the Rose have plenty of options along nearby NE Broadway, including Cadillac Café, Milo’s City Café and Costello’s Travel Caffe.

 In the city that likes to “keep it weird,” choose from interesting options, from gorgeous garden cabins to historic rock ‘n’ roll hotels.

 Vacation rentals offer the chance to experience Portland like a local.
 For interesting accommodations, consider a stay at one of these exceptional vacation rentals in Portland.

 These Portland hotels pamper pets as much as they do people, providing bedding, treats, room service and more.